Deep learning based ECG segmentation for delineation of diverse arrhythmias: Methods

 \subsection{Training}

 We have trained the network from scratch with convolutional weights initialized as in He et al.~\cite{he_delving_2015} using the Adam optimizer~\cite{kingma_adam_2017} with default parameters.
-The learning rate was initialized to be $0.001$ and set to follow a cosine annealing schedule.
-To increase the diversity of training data, we applied data augmentation using transformations designed to mimic probable physiological noise, such as baseline wander, powerline noise, and baseline shift, as used in \cite{mehari_self-supervised_2022}.
-We have also randomly resized the input signal and added random Gaussian noise.
-Figure~\ref{fig:da} shows examples of the used transformations.
+The learning rate was initialized to be $0.001$ and set to follow a cosine annealing schedule. { To increase the diversity of training data, we applied data augmentation using transformations designed to mimic probable physiological noise, such as baseline wander and powerline noise, as used in \cite{mehari_self-supervised_2022}.
+The equations for these transformations are given as follows: \begin{itemize} \item Baseline wander: